-INFORMATION REQUIRED IN PROXY STATEMENT Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)
+INFORMATION REQUIRED IN PROXY STATEMENT

+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.\\)

-ppropriate box: inary Proxy Statement niary 1 roxy obtained: ential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) V Definiti ive Proxy Statement ive Additional Materials ng Material Pursuant to (§) 240.14a-12 Sonciu ig Matchai i uistiant to (g) 240.14a-12 (Name of Registrant As Specified In Its Charter) KORN/FERRY INTERNATIONAL (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Payı nent of Filing Fee (Check the appropriate box): Ø. No Fee e required Fee co mputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee pa aid previously with preliminary materials: k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration nent number, or the Form or Schedule and the date of its filing.
-(1) Amount previously paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+Filed by the Registrant ☑ Filed by a Party other than the Registrant □ Chec k the ap ppropriate box: Prelin minary Proxy Statement ☐ Confidential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Defin Definitive Proxy Statement Defin nitive Additional Materials ve Additional Materials Solic iting Material Pursuant to (§ e) 240.14a-12 (Name of Registrant As Specified In Its Charter) KORN/FERRY INTERNATIONAL (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Paym ent of Filing Fee (Check the approp priate box): $ \overline{\mathbf{A}} $ No F ee required Fee c computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of secur rities to which transaction applies: (2) Aggregate number of secu urities to which transaction applies: (3) Per unit price or other und state how it was determine derlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and ed): (4) Proposed maximum aggre gate value of transaction: (5) Total fee paid: Fee n aid previously with preliming nary materials: • Fee paid previously with preliminary materials: s offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the tement number, or the Form or Schedule and the date of its filing.
+(1) Amount previously paid: (2) Form, Schedule or Registr ration Statement No.: (3) Filing Party: (4) Date Filed: